 I believe that social media along with news, along with just general information online is helpful to get you started in trading.
-And what I mean by that is, it’s helpful to open your eyes up to new terms, new vocabulary, people’s mindsets and thoughts.
+And what I mean by that is, it’s useful to open your eyes up to new terms, new vocabulary, people’s mindsets and thoughts.

 You will be manipulated by media

-For example all these people that are chatting here on Stock Twits, I don’t go out and start commenting and interacting with people, I don’t have the time for that personally.
+For example, all these people that are chatting here on Stock Twits, I don’t go out and start commenting and interacting with people.
+I don’t have the time for that personally.

 Social media and trading

-In either case, let’s take a look at some of these influences and how this really works within trading.
+In either case, let’s take a look at some of these influences and how this works within trading.

 You don’t know how others are positioned